David Hillhouse Buel (priest): Discipline

 Buel's presidency was characterized by the institution of rigid discipline.
 One of his measures included putting into place a strict daily schedule by which students were required to abide.
 As well as classes, students were obligated to attend study hall, meals, Mass, night prayers, and benediction.
-Failure to abide by this agenda resulted punishment according to a new demerit system.
+Failure to abide by this agenda resulted in punishment according to a new demerit system.
 Despite his general draconian disposition, Buel protested to the Jesuit Superior General that his requirement that students not be allowed off-campus past 10:00 p.m. was an excessive restriction of students' liberty that would dissuade them from attending the university.

 His rigidity was met with strong opposition by the students, their parents, and faculty.
 Buel made no allowances for absence from these requirements, even at the request of parents to allow their sons to attend family events, St. Patrick's Day celebrations, or, in one case, to attend the Democratic Party state convention nominating a student's father for Congress.
 According to his disciplinary system, transgression of his decision to compel attendance resulted in expulsion from the university of a student who had left to act as godfather at the baptism of his sister's child.

 Students began protesting these strictures, such as by marching out of campus en masse.
 Eventually, this began to affect enrollment; several students withdrew, and few matriculated.
 In 1908, the provincial superior wrote to Rome that Buel had provoked an "armed neutrality" between himself and the students, and a replacement must be appointed to save Georgetown from "certain impending ruin".
 Determining that Buel fulfilling another three-year term would result in permanent harm to the university, the provincial sent a slate of three nominees to the Superior General, who selected Joseph J. Himmel in August 1908 to replace Buel.
 Such a sudden departure was unusual, as presidents usually completed their tenure at the end of an academic year, rather than soon before the start of a new one.